 Broadwood Loch

-Managed by North Lanarkshire Council, Broadwood Loch is a man-made loch with surrounding woodland, grassland and lowland peat bog habitats.
+Owned and managed by North Lanarkshire Council, Broadwood Loch is a man-made loch with surrounding woodland, grassland and lowland peat bog habitats.
 The wildlife ponds are home to damselflies and dragonflies and swallows can be seen swooping overhead in summer.
 There is a circular walk round the loch.
-Highlights Listen for the drumming sound of great spotted woodpeckers as you stroll through
+Highlights Listen for the drumming sound of great spotted woodpeckers as you

 Filter